35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 * There will be a net loss of social rented housing, at a time [when the housing waiting list stands at over 17,500 households](https://moderngov.southwark.gov.uk/documents/s121500/Appendix%201%20Affordable%20Housing%20SPD.pdf)
 * Notting Hill Genesis proposals fail to meet Southwark's minimum requirements for larger, family homes
-* Southwark Council promised that nearly a quarter of the new homes on the Aylesbury would be houses, becuase they are good for families and that is what residents wanted - NHG are proposing **zero houses** for Phase 2B.
+* Southwark Council promised that nearly a quarter of the new homes on the Aylesbury would be houses, because they are good for families and that is what residents wanted - NHG are proposing **zero houses** for Phase 2B.
-* First the Aylesbury Area Action Plan was discarded and now the Outline Planning Permission are being abandoned, so NHG no longer has any coherent plan for the remainder of the regeneration
+* The [Aylesbury Area Action Plan was discarded](https://www.35percent.org/posts/2021-05-04-southwark-rips-up-aylesbury-objectives/) in 2021 and now the Outline Planning Permission is being abandoned.
+Southwark and NHG no longer have any coherent plan for the remainder of the regeneration and approving the same 'standalone

 it must be possible for Notting Hill Genesis